top of page

 Installation overview

-Each GEPS project starts with an on-site field assessment.
+Each GEPS® project starts with an on-site field assessment.
 Soil behavior, compaction depth, usage intensity, and performance objectives are evaluated before any intervention is defined.
 The installation scope is then calibrated to the field, not standardized.

-GEPS equipment operates below the surface without excavation or turf removal.
+GEPS® equipment operates below the surface without excavation or turf removal.
 Installation is fast, targeted, and minimally disruptive.
 Fields typically return to use quickly, with immediate functional change and progressive improvement over time.
 The intervention is precise, controlled, and verifiable.

-Technical visit and installation plan
+Technical validation and layout plan

 Athlete ready to start a race | Sam Gash